dashpay/docs/wallets/text.rst

    :align: right
    :target: http://dashtext.com

-DashText is a service available in Venezuela to allow users to transact in Dash using text messages.
+DashText is a service available in Venezuela, Colombia and Spain to allow users to transact in Dash using text messages.
 The only fees are the cost of a standard SMS, incurred by the network operator.
 Users can send Dash to innovative shortcodes to securely confirm transactions.

 Instructions
 ------------